AusClimateService/data-code-group/roadmap.md

 the code publication process is very easy.
-Once you're ready to publish your paper / data product you tag a formal version of your GitHub repository, and then with the click of a button you can send that tagged version to Zenodo.
+Once you're ready to publish your paper / data product you tag a formal version of your GitHub repository, and then with the click of a button send that tagged version to Zenodo.
 The ARC Centre of Excellence for Climate Extremes has created a [Zenodo community](https://zenodo.org/communities/arc-coe-clex/) to keep all their published code in the one place.